Barabasz1/ProjectManagerApp/docs/dev/backend_structure/backend_structure.md

 - db_manager.py - contains class DbManager responsible for creating, opening and maintaining connection to an SQL database file
 - utils.py - utility funtions used in various modules
 - const.py - const values and returns codes used in various modules
+- tests/test_utils.py - contains tests for utils.py that can be run using pytest